martin-ueding/thinkpad-scripts/README.rst

 .. _COPYING.rst: https://github.com/martin-ueding/think-rotate/blob/master/COPYING.rst

-ThinkPad is a trademark of Lenovo.
+ThinkPad® is a trademark of Lenovo®.
 This project is not affiliated with, sponsored by, or endorsed by Lenovo.
+Our use of the term “ThinkPad” is purely descriptive since this collection of scripts is only applicable to said type of computers.

 .. vim: spell